Last Updated on 22nd January 2023 by peppe8o

 Click the “Flash!” button and wait for the operation to be completed:

-If you want to use your RPI from remote desktop, please see the following steps.
+If you want to use your RPI from a remote desktop, please see the following steps.

 OPTIONAL: Enabling Remote Desktop